When the sun decides to show up, there’s few better places to be in London than in one of the many glorious parks.

 What's it like?
 A little out of the centre of London but well worth the journey, Bushy Park is huge at 1,100 acres, so there's plenty of space to make your own.
 There are lakes and streams dotted throughout the park, and plenty of wildlife, including deer and pheasants.
-You're able to cycle here, and there's a children's playground too, though it's currently closed.
+You're able to cycle here, and there's a children's playground too.
 The park has been settled land since the Bronze Age, too, which is something to think about while walking under the sun.

 What's there?
-Pheasantry Cafe, cycling, horse riding, woodlands, Diana fountain, Upper Lodge water gardens, playground (this is closed).
+Pheasantry Cafe, cycling, horse riding, woodlands, Diana fountain, Upper Lodge water gardens, playground.

 Opening times: 6.30am – dusk

 Nearest tube(s): Take the train, either to Hampton Court, Hampton Wick or Teddington

 What's it like?
 No mere park, this was originally brought to life as a Victorian Pleasure Ground.
 Among its attractions are lakes, a maze, their famous dinosaur models and the Italian terraces, which survived the fire that destroyed the Crystal Palace.
 There's also the 'rusty laptop' concert stage, on the site Bob Marley once played, but it's sadly underused, and perhaps more interesting as an oddity of architecture.
 If none of that appeals, take it easy at the fishing lake.

 What's there?
 Maze, dinosaur sculptures, famous bust of Sir Joseph Paxton, concert bowl, children's play area, children's farm.

 Food and drink: Brown & Green cafe close to Gipsy Hill station, and Concert Cafe near the dinosaurs.